geoffreyweal/ORCA_NEB_Procedure/README.md

 ## What to do if I have problems:

-Check out the [troubleshooting section here](https://github.com/geoffreyweal/ORCA_Mechanism_Procedure?tab=readme-ov-file#troubleshooting) if you have problems when running through this proceedure.
+Check out the [troubleshooting section here](https://github.com/geoffreyweal/ORCA_NEB_Procedure?tab=readme-ov-file#troubleshooting-the-nudged-elastic-band-neb-calculation) and [troubleshooting section in the ORCA_Mechanism_Procedure](https://github.com/geoffreyweal/ORCA_Mechanism_Procedure?tab=readme-ov-file#troubleshooting) the if you have problems when running through this proceedure.

 ## Questions and Feedback